Common Career Mistakes and How to Avoid Them

 Stagnation

-Lack of personal growth can make employees uncompetitive at work, inside the organization and on the wider job market.
+Lack of personal growth makes employees ineffective within an organization as well as on the job market.

-- Begin by identifying someone to mentor you who can offer advice, guidance, connections or suggest areas of improvement.
+- Begin by identifying an individual mentor who can provide direction, assistance, collaborations, connections or suggest areas to improve.

 Negativity

-Negativity isn’t a part of any work environment.
-It makes employees feel uncomfortable and makes communication difficult again hindering growth opportunities.
-In addition, it can cause problems with colleagues and supervisors, it could result in the professional stagnation.
+Negativity should not be a part of any workplace.
+It makes people feel uncomfortable and makes communication difficult and limiting the growth of opportunities.
+In addition, it can cause problems with supervisors and peers, which could result in professional stalling.

 Overcommitting Workload